BrNi05/vscpa/README.md

 - For the first time only, launch the program from the install location or shortcut.
     - VSCPA will automatically add itself (and GCC if not present) to user PATH.
     - Upon success, the program will terminate, as no further setup needs to be done.
+    - You can delete the shortcut since you will not need to use it again.
 - Check the technical details section for more details.

 # Basic usage